Energy Financial Incentives for Pennsylvania Residents

 Act 129 Electric Company Energy Efficiency Programs and Rebates

 The Pennsylvania Public Utility Commission (PUC) implements Act 129, which guides consumers and electric utilities toward achieving reduced energy consumption and peak electric demand.
 Through Act 129, Pennsylvania’s flagship energy efficiency law, the commonwealth has saved over 8.8 million megawatt hours of electricity usage since 2009 resulting in $6.4 billion in savings to Pennsylvania electric customers, while employing over 65,000 people in the field.
-To find out more information about energy efficiency programs that may be eligible to you from your electric company, click here.
+More information about energy efficiency programs that may be eligible to you from your electric company is available here.

 Energy Assistance Programs